tarunraheja84/chatsapp/README.md

-# Tarun-newsApp
+# ChatsApp

-Tarun-newsApp is a React-based application that allows users to view daily news articles.
-Users can filter news by different genres such as sports, entertainment, politics, etc. The app also features an infinite scroll bar for a seamless browsing experience.
+ChatsApp is a WhatsApp clone built using React.js for the frontend.
+It leverages socket.io-client to send and receive real-time messages and includes an infinite scroll bar for viewing messages efficiently.

 ## Features

-- View daily news articles.
+- Real-time messaging.
-- Filter news by categories: sports, entertainment, politics, and more.
+- Infinite scroll bar for seamless message viewing.
-- Infinite scroll bar for continuous news feed.
+- User-friendly interface similar to WhatsApp.

 ## Technologies Used

 - React.js
-- News API
+- Socket.io-client
 - HTML5
 - CSS3
 - JavaScript